 JULIE MARIE WADE: CREATIVE NONFICTION

 Julie Marie Wade is the author of ten collections of poetry and prose, including Wishbone: A Memoir in Fractures, Small Fires, When I Was Straight, Catechism: A Love Story, and SIX.
-Her newest collections are Same-Sexy Marriage: Poems (A Midsummer Night’s Press, 2018) and The Unrhymables: Collaborations in Prose (Noctuary Press, 2019), co-authored with Denise Duhamel.
+Her newest collections are Same-Sexy Marriage: Poems (A Midsummer Night’s Press, 2018) and The Unrhymables: Collaborations in Prose (Wild Patience Books, 2018), co-authored with Denise Duhamel.
 Wade teaches in the creative writing program at Florida International University and reviews regularly for Lambda Literary Review and The Rumpus.
 She is married to Angie Griffin and lives on Hollywood Beach.

 COURTNEY RYDEL: ENGLISH LITERATURE

 Karly Oristian is an Admissions Counselor at Washington College.
-She works with students from Delaware, New York, and southern New Jersey.
+She works with students from New York, southern New Jersey, New Hampshire, Rhode Island, Vermont, and Maine.
 She graduated from Salisbury University with a degree in Communications: Journalism/Public Relations and a minor in Marketing Management.
 Even though she did not attend Washington College, the Eastern Shore is still near and dear to her heart because she grew up only 15 miles away!
 Other fun facts about her include her passion for sports and traveling the world.
 She has studied abroad in England, Wales, and Italy, and she played varsity basketball throughout her college career (she’s also lucky enough to be a Volunteer Assistant Coach for the WC Women’s Basketball team!).
 She’s thrilled to meet you and hopes one day you can call Chestertown home too. #GoShoremen!